pkiel/notebook/_posts/2022-06-20-LangdonSkeletonAnalysis.md

 It is important to remember that the skeletal density is also a factor of the coral’s growth and not solely its treatment group.
-Therefore, we should standardize the density to a metric reflective of the coral’s influence on its vertical growth to subtract the variability of the coral’s growth from its treatment effect.
+Therefore, we should standardize the density to a metric reflective of the coral’s influence on its density to subtract the variability of the coral’s growth from its treatment effect.
 When this is done, we begin to see significant differences in standardized skeletal density among treatment groups both in the New Growth and Old Growth materials.

 ## Statistical Testing